John England (bishop)

-John England (September 23, 1786, in Cork, Ireland – April 11, 1842, in Charleston, South Carolina) was an Irish-born American prelate of the Roman Catholic Church.
-He served as the first bishop of the Diocese of Charleston, which then covered three Southern States.

-England previously served as a priest in Cork where he was active in the movement for Catholic Emancipation in the United Kingdom.
+John England (September 23, 1786, in Cork, Ireland – April 11, 1842 in Charleston, South Carolina) was an Irish-born American prelate of the Catholic Church.
+He served as the first bishop of Charleston, leading a diocese that then covered three Southern states.
+England previously served as a priest in Cork, Ireland, where he was active in the movement for Catholic emancipation in the British Isles.
 As bishop in Charleston, he ministered to and provided education for many free and enslaved African-Americans.

 Life in Ireland

 Early life

 John England was born on September 23, 1786, in Cork, Ireland.
-As a child he attended a private school run by a Protestant teacher, who referred to him as "the little Papist".
+As a child, he attended a private school run by a Protestant teacher, who referred to him as "the little Papist".
 When he was older, England pursued a law career, studying with a barrister for two years.
 Deciding to prepare for the priesthood, England entered the Theological College of Carlow in Carlow, Ireland on August 31, 1803.